Tax Management India. Com

 X X X X Extracts X X X X

-.....
-Rs.
+..... a total income of Rs.
 1,71,21,790.
 The return was duly processed under section 143(1)(a) on a returned income.
 The case was taken up for scrutiny, and assessment was ultimately made under section 143(3) on 3-3-1997 determining the total income at Rs.
 3,33,94,470.
 The total income was subsequently reduced to Rs.
 1,96,61,037 in pursuance to the ld.
 CIT(A)'s order passed in an appeal filed against the original assessment order.
 In the return of income, the assessee claimed deduction under section 80HHC at Rs.
 3,54,97,167 as per certificate given by the Chartered Accountant in Form No. 10CCAC.
 The Assessing Officer allowed the deduction under section 80HHC at the same amount as per certificate attached to the return of income.
 The deduction under section 80HHC originally allowed of Rs.
 3,54,97,167 in the original assessment made under section 143(3) was subsequently increased to Rs.
-4,60,93,747 vide Assessing Officer's order under section 154/143(3) dated 19-9-1997 passed in pursuance to assessee's petition dated 11-4-1997 filed under section 154 of the Act requesting the Assessing Officer to allow deduction under section 80HHC on the basis of income assessed by the Assessing Officer in his assessment .....
+4,60,93,747 vide Assessing Officer's order under section 154/143(3) dated 19-9-1997 passed in pursuance to assessee's petition dated 11-4-1997 filed under section 154 of the Act requesting the Assessing Officer to allow deduction under section 80HHC on the basis of income assessed by the Assessing Officer i .....

 X X X X Extracts X X X X